 Registration for the school year begins in the spring of the preceding school year.

 Registration forms and a projected tuition/fee schedule are made available at that time.

 A registration form (or online registration) and non-refundable tuition deposit is required for each student enrolling in any BASEC program from a family (please see 7.

 Tuition and Fees, below).
 The registration schedule for BASEC programs is as follows:

-Early Registration (May 7 - July 1)
+Early Registration (~May 9 - August 2)

-Early registration for the following school year opens on May 12, 2022 (mark your calendars: we'll open for the 2023 - 2024 school year on May 11, 2023!)
+Early registration for the following school year opens on May 9, 2024 (mark your calendars: we'll open for the 2025 - 2026 school year on May 8, 2025!)
 Current BASEC students and their siblings receive the initial notification that registration is open, followed by students entering kindergarten whose status for the coming school year is known by the BPS and MPS school districts.
-Early registration is vital to our planning and preparation-each year we provide incentives for registering during this early registration period!
+Early registration is vital to our planning and preparation-we regularly provide incentives for registering during this early registration period!

-Regular / Rolling Admission (July 2 onward)
+Regular / Rolling Admission (August 2 onward)

-All student registrations received after July 2, including those received after the school year begins, will be accepted on a first come, first served basis, as space permits.
+All student registrations received after August 2, including those received after the school year begins, will be accepted on a first come, first served basis, as space permits.
 If a site's enrollment is not at capacity based on the applications received during the spring and summer registration periods, the site will continue to accept applications during the school year.
 If program enrollment reaches the site's capacity and the site's license cannot be amended, the Site Director will maintain a waiting list and students will be enrolled as space becomes available.